We're excited to announce improvements we’ve made to our PayPal integration.

 - Refunds now reflect how much you've actually refunded your PayPal customers (instead of showing $0)

 - ChartMogul now creates a subscription even when the initial transaction fails due to lack of payment.
 As such, you may see an increase in MRR.
 (Previously, ChartMogul only created a subscription after a successful payment had occurred.)

-- Delinquent subscriptions previously reported as active in the old PayPal are now reported as past-due.
-ChartMogul may also report these delinquent subscriptions as canceled if you've enabled the Delinquent subscription handling setting.
+- Delinquent subscriptions previously reported as Active in the old PayPal are now reported as Past Due.
+ChartMogul may also report these delinquent subscriptions as Cancelled if you've enabled the Auto-churn of Delinquent Subscriptions setting.

 We're continuously improving ChartMogul.
-Watch for this article for updates on our PayPal integration.
+Watch this article for updates on our PayPal integration.

-If you have any questions or need help with this integration, please email us at firstname.lastname@example.org.
+If you have any questions or need help with this integration, please contact support.